wrf/envbiogeo-mgap/README.md

 The project will consist of:

 * 8-10 page report featuring primary analysis about a nutrient/element of choice (at least one, or combinations for rarer ones) from the GEOTRACES database
+* can be either journal article format (Intro-Methods-Results-Discussion) or report format (Intro-Sections-Conclusion)
-* include an introduction, brief methods, results/description of observations, discussion, figures (roughly 1 page of combined figures) and references
+* for journal article format, include an abstract, introduction, brief methods, results/description of observations, discussion, figures (roughly 1-2 pages of combined figures) and references
+* for report format, include an abstract, introduction, then 2-4 relevant sections with headings, and conclusions, figures (roughly 1-2 pages of combined figures) and references
 * can be a global overview, or detailed about a location of interest; this can be determined after beginning to look at the data

-* short overview presentation/discussion (1-3 slides, 5 min + questions) for the final day of class, possibly not very formal
+* for figures, number the figures, include captions after the figure, and refer to them in the text by number ("As shown in Figure 1...")
+* embed all of the images/figures into the document, around the context that you are talking about them (as in, do not put them all at the end)
+* export it as a PDF from word/whatever program you are typing in and send it as a single file with your name in the filename

 The following items can be used by all for comparison: